renpy/renpy/sphinx/source/config.rst

     shown to the user by :ref:`say <say-statement>` or :ref:`menu
     <menu-statement>` statements will be logged to this file.

+.. var:: config.mipmap_dissolves = False

+    The default value of the mipmap argument to :func:`Dissolve`, :func:`ImageDissolve`, :func:`AlphaDissolve`, and :func:`AlphaMask`.

 .. var:: config.missing_image_callback = None

     If not None, this function is called when an attempt to load an